MarioChvx/MarioChvx/README.md

 ## About me

-I am a Data Analyst with.
-I have a strong interest in big bata, machine learning, deep learning, and Unix operative systems.
+I am a Data enthusiast.
+I have a strong interest in data analisys machine learning, neural networks, deep learning and Unix operative systems.
 Outside Software Development world.
 I also enjoy PC hardware, calisthenics, and cooking.

 ## Reach me out